 11 Part 6: Rights of patients and proposed patients

 Sections 64 to 75 of the Act set out the rights of patients subject to the Act.
-Proposed patients have the same rights as patients (see 11.12 below) except the right to receive and send letters and postal articles (sections 73 and 74).
+Proposed patients have the same rights as patients (see 11.12 below) except the right to receive and send letters and postal articles (sections 73 and 74 of the Act).
 This is because the short duration spent as a proposed patient (usually a few hours) makes those rights unnecessary.

 The rights in sections 64 to 75 of the Act supplement the rights affirmed in the NZBORA and the rights enjoyed by all health service consumers under the Code of Rights (this includes patients and proposed patients under the Act).
 The powers for providing compulsory assessment and treatment under the Act should be read consistently with the rights in the NZBORA and the Code of Rights as far as possible.
+It is important to remember that the rights of patients and proposed patients under the Act are enforceable through the complaints mechanism under section 75 of the Act.

+Taking a supported decision-making approach will help clinicians apply the powers of the Act in a way that respects the rights of patients and proposed patients.
+See section 1 above for a discussion on taking a human rights approach to the application of the Mental Health Act.

 11.1 Section 64: General rights to information

 In addition to receiving information about proposed treatment (see 11.4 below), at the time of becoming a patient (section 64(1)), patients must be given a written statement of their rights as a patient under the Act and must be kept informed of their changing status and review and appeal rights (section 64(2)).
 Note that section 23(1)(a) of the NZBORA states that ‘everyone ... who is detained under any enactment ... shall be informed at the time of the ... detention of the reason for it’.
 This right to information extends to proposed patients.

+There is a collection of ‘Your Rights’ documents on the Ministry of Health website.
+These are translated into: Te Reo Māori, Samoan, Simplified Chinese, Tongan, Hindi, Northern Chinese (Mandarin), French, Yue (Cantonese), Sinitic (Sino-Tibetan), German, Punjabi, Arabic, New Zealand Sign Language, and English.

 A person may become ‘detained’ for the purposes of section 23(1) of the NZBORA before becoming a proposed patient if the situation is urgent and section 38 procedures are adopted.
 If the person is urgently detained under section 38, the DAO should if possible inform the person of the reason for their detention, their right to consult a lawyer and the right to have the validity of their detention determined by a court.
 This may be done by providing a written statement of those rights.
 It is good practice for DHBs to include a detained person’s rights under section 23(1) NZBORA in the statement of rights required to be supplied under section 64(1).